briansworth/dev/_posts/2018-12-29-PowerShell-SCCM-Offline-PreRequisites.md

 <p>
-  I have recently started working with SCCM, which means building (and rebuilding) lab environments with it.
+  I have recently started working with SCCM, which means building (and rebuilding) lab environments for it.
   I have found that just getting all the prerequisites installed can be tedious and time consuming.
   Even more so when your SCCM server is not connected to the internet.